alberto0723/DORM/README.md

 ## Demo 💻

-Understanding the contribution of this project is tricky, since it must be seen in the DBMS itself.
+Understanding the contribution of this project is tricky, since it must be seen in the DBMS itself (everything automatically happens behind scenes).
-For this, you can follow the next steps:
+To grasp the idea of what the prototype is actually doing, you can follow the next steps:

-1. Create a database in PostgreSQL.
+1. Create a database in PostgreSQL on your own.
 2. Create a schema in the database to contain some data (these will be migrated later to other versions of this schema).
 ```bash
 python catalogAction.py --paradigm 1NF --user <username> --password <password> --dbname <db> --dbschema <sourcesch> --show_sql --supersede --create design --dsg_spec 1NF/book-authors_test2